-The first of our two enabling programmes to help us achieve excellence is to develop our employer brand so that we attract and retain the best staff.
-It will also invest in colleagues' skills development so we continue to provide a high quality service that continuously improves.
-Under this enabling programme, we will also develop our approach to corporate social responsibility and enhance our work on diversity and inclusion.
+Our second strategic enabler is to develop our employer brand so that we attract and retain the best staff, and that we then invest in their skills development so we continue to provide a high quality service that continuously improves.
+Under this programme, we will also develop our approach to corporate social responsibility and enhance our work on diversity and inclusion.